indyracer/thisisthemodernweb/thisishtml5/README.md

 This is the first of three exercises, which build off of each other.
 You'll get comfortable with semantic markup, some elements introduced by HTML5, and separating content from design and layout.

 ###Prerequisites
-* You've set up your environment and the project as outlined in the [setup guide](https://github.com/chrisbay/thisisthemodernweb/tree/gh-pages/setup)
+* You've set up your environment and the project as outlined in the project README
 * Familiarity with the basics of HTML
-* Understanding of importance of semantic markup
+* Understanding of importance of semantic markup.
+If the phrase "semantic markup" has you scratching your head, read an [overview](http://shapeshed.com/the_importance_of_semantic_markup/) or [two](http://html5doctor.com/lets-talk-about-semantics/), and bookmark the [HTML5 Doctor Element Index](http://html5doctor.com/element-index/).

 ###Your mission, should you choose to accept it: